$Z_2$ Symmetry of $AdS_3 \times S^3 \times S^3 \times S^1$ Superstrings

 From this we get

-Hence the tensoring procedure is not associative.
-Thus the search for a complete free field realization of the large N=4 superconformal symmetry by tensoring two copies of Sevrin-Troost-van Proeyen free field realizations was abandoned.
-In the next section we list the solution to this two decades old problem.
+This means that the tensoring procedure used above is not associative.
+Thus the search for a complete free field realization of the large $N=4$ superconformal symmetry by tensoring two copies of complete free field realizations was abandoned.
+This shut the door of progress on this front for two decades.